daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (101EE)

 ## Second lecture on demand ...
-WHAT???!!
+WHAT is this????!!

-## Second lecture on demand ...
+## ...
 Recap

 $$Quantity \: of \: X \: demanded = d_x(P_x, P_y, I; preferences)$$

 \bigskip

-Previous lecture: What the constrained util-max implied for demand...
+Previous lecture: What the constrained utility-maximization implied for demand...

 - "Homogeneity of degree zero" of  $d_x(P_x, P_y, I)$